 the future? clean electrolysis.

-Wind and solar electricity production cannot be controlled in the same way as we switch on and off some other power plants, in fact, their timely production can be estimated in advance, but not controlled.
+Wind and solar electricity production cannot be controlled in the same way as we switch on and off some other power plants.
+Timely production can be estimated in advance (we have a good grasp of the weather pattern), but it cannot be controlled.

 As more green capacity comes online every day, the more we need to manage intelligently these imbalances between production and consumption, stabilize the grid, and smooth out the bumps (smart grid).

-With at times an abundance of green renewable energy production at a time of the day when excess grid electricity is really cheap, this supply overhang of green electricity is looking for storage, or for new demand.
+Overcapacity and at times an abundance of green renewable energy production would at times render really cheap electricity, this supply overhang of green electricity is looking for storage, or for new demand.

-It may be then that it is economical to produce hydrogen via water electrolysis; that the production of green hydrogen seems like an obvious solution, as hydrogen is in principle transportable and storable (power to H2).
+It may be then that it is economical to produce hydrogen via water electrolysis; that the production of green hydrogen seems like a great solution, as hydrogen is in principle transportable and storable (power to H2).

 Electrolysers reportedly don’t like being turned on and off.